WebJamApps/WebJamPg/README.md

 ## Initial Setup

+- Copy the .env.example file and paste it as .env file.
+Make any changes as you see fit for credentials.

 - If you first start docker and it makes the uploads folder, it will be locked.
 Run the following command so that the app can create a logs subdirectory `sudo chmod 777 -R ./uploads`

 ## pgAdmin